|Credit Building Rating:||1.5 / 5|

 Other Rates and Fees

-However, the card carries high fees and a high APR, making it both a costly and risky option for cardholders short on cash.
-Add to this the catch that there’s no guarantee you’ll be approved for the unsecured version of the card and the Surge Mastercard becomes tough to recommend for most credit-builders.
+However, the card carries high fees and a high APR, making it tough to recommend for most credit-builders.
+This card can be both a costly and risky option for cardholders short on cash.

 Unless you can’t afford to tie up money in a deposit, you’ll almost certainly be better off opting for a no- or low-annual-fee secured credit card.